-Innovation and employee focus are among SC Housing's most important stated organizational objectives.
+Innovation and employee focus are among SC State Housing's most important stated organizational objectives.
 Senior leaders empower their employees with the information, education, resources and flexibility they need to do their jobs to best of their abilities.
-Creativity and innovation in the services SC Housing provides, the delivery of those services, and process management are encouraged through awards and recognition.
+Creativity and innovation in the services SC State Housing provides, the delivery of those services, and process management are encouraged through awards and recognition.

 Organizational and workforce learning is encouraged through access to professional certifications, seminars and other training.
+All supervisors and managers are encouraged to participate in the Associate and Certified Public Manager programs.
+Each employee follows an individualized training plan to ensure consistency and thoroughness.